 - Only select schools that accept AP credit.
-Review this information on the MSAR (Medical School Admissions Requirements, located on the AAMC website) or on the individual school's website.
+Review this information on the MSAR (Medical School Admissions Requirements, located on the AAMC website) or on the individual medical school's website.
 Here is a list from MSAR of admissions policies and information.
 This is subject to change each application cycle.

 - Take upper-division coursework or honors courses at UC San Diego in the subjects you received AP credit for (biology, math, chemistry, physics).
 Keep in mind, these classes can be much more rigorous and are not prerequisites for medical school.
 If you feel this could affect your GPA negatively, consider the other options.

-- at a 4-year university's extension program (UC San Diego, SDSU, etc.)
+- At a 4-year university's extension program (UC San Diego, SDSU, etc.)

 Timeline to Medical School